R v Hinks: Majority

-Lord Hutton
+Dissent

 Lord Hutton gave one of the two dissenting judgments.
 The other was made by Lord Hobhouse.

 Lord Hutton was in agreement with Lord Steyn as to whether there had been an appropriation.
-Although not directly relevant to the issue put before the court, he then went on to consider the element of dishonesty.
+Although not directly relevant to the issue put before the court, he then went on to consider the element of dishonesty as the House is not confined to the question of the appeal and may consider other points in the interests of justice.

 He held that it was contrary to common sense that a person who receives property as a gift could be said to be acting dishonestly, regardless of the moral reprehensibility of accepting it.
 He argued that this was recognized by Section 2(1)(b) of the Theft Act 1968, which states that a person’s appropriation of property belonging to another is not to be regarded as dishonest if he appropriates the property in the belief that he would have the other’s consent if the other knew of the appropriation and the circumstances of it.
 Consequently, said Lord Hutton, a person's appropriation of property belonging to another should not be regarded as dishonest if the other person actually gives the property to him.
 His Lordship drew further support for this argument from Viscount Dilhorne’s judgment in R v Lawrence, and that of Pill LJ in R v Mazo [1997] 2 Cr App R 518.